-7.8 STUDENT CARDS
+8.4 STUDENT CARDS

 Each student will be issued with a student identification card which must be signed.
-Students are required to carry this card at all times when attending INSEARCH.
+Students are required to carry this card at all times when attending UTS:INSEARCH.
 Students may be required to produce this card by teachers or administration staff.
-Students will also need this card when using UTS Student Union facilities and when attending exams.
+Students will also need this card when using UTS Student Union facilities, visiting the UTS library and when attending exams.

-In case of loss, a replacement card can be obtained from the INSEARCH Student Centre on payment of a \$20 fee.
+In case of loss, a replacement card can be obtained from the UTS:INSEARCH Student Centre on payment of a \$20 fee.

-7.9 REFUNDS
+8.5 REFUNDS

-INSEARCH will refund tuition fees in some circumstances.
-Please refer to the Application Form or student extranet for details of the policy.
+UTS:INSEARCH will refund tuition fees in some circumstances.
+Please refer to your offer letter, Terms and Conditions or student extranet for details or https://student.insearch.edu.au/student-centre

-7.10 CHANGE OF ADDRESS
+8.6 CHANGE OF ADDRESS

-Students must notify the INSEARCH Student Centre of any change in their address or telephone number within 7 days of the change.
-For international students this is a condition of their student visa.
+Students must notify the UTS:INSEARCH Student Centre of any change in their address or telephone number within 7 days of the change.
+For international students this is a condition of your student visa.

-International students under the age of 18 must reside with a DIAC or INSEARCH approved carer.
-Before changing their carer these students must seek approval from DIAC or INSEARCH.
+International students under the age of 18 must reside with a DIAC or UTS:INSEARCH approved carer.
+Before changing their carer these students must seek approval from DIAC or UTS:INSEARCH.

-7.11 WORKING WHILE STUDYING
+8.7 WORKING WHILE STUDYING

-As INSEARCH courses are fast-track in nature with only short vacations, a focus on study is important but INSEARCH recognises that some students may wish to work part-time.
+As UTS:INSEARCH courses are fast-track in nature with only short vacations, a focus on study is important but UTS:INSEARCH recognises that some students may wish to work part-time.
 Working arrangements need to be fitted in around the student's study commitments.